BalmaBrian/git-started/README.md

 One great explanation to the question of what is building software is from YouTuber Fireship.io.
 On his video [Git It?
 How to use Git and Github](https://www.youtube.com/watch?v=HkdAHXoRtos) he explains "building software is a series of small milestones where each milestone is just writing code and a bunch of different files [where] your app will constantly move from a state of chaos to stability and Git gives you a way to keep track of all of these changes".

-## Collaboration and its relation to Open Source

 # Staging & Committing

 ## Stageing